Libensemble/libensemble/docs/FAQ.rst

       srun --exact -n 4 -c 1 --mem-per-cpu=4G

-  would ensure that one CPU and 4 GigaBytes of memory is assigned to each MPI process.
+  would ensure that one CPU and 4 Gigabytes of memory is assigned to each MPI process.
-  The ammount of memory should be determined by the memory on the node divided by then number of CPUs.
+  The amount of memory should be determined by the memory on the node divided by the number of CPUs.
 In the executor, this can be expressed via the ``extra_args`` option.
-  More deail

   If libEnsemble is sharing nodes with submitted tasks (user applications launched by workers), then you may need to do this for your launch of libEnsemble also, ensuring there is enough